2005 National League Championship Series: Aftermath

-This series was the unofficial end of the Astros and Cardinals rivalry that developed when the Astros moved to the National League Central in 1994.
+A close division title race in 2006 would represent unofficial end of the Astros and Cardinals rivalry that developed when the Astros moved to the National League Central in 1994.
 From 1996 to 2006, either the St. Louis Cardinals or the Houston Astros won the National League Central every year, except for 2003.
 Both teams also played each other in dramatic and compelling National League Championship Series in 2004 and 2005.

 After the 2006 season, both teams had older rosters, but went in opposite directions.
 The Astros embarked on a long re-build and eventually moved from the National League to the American League after the 2012 season.
 To get themselves on the winning track again, the Astros hired Cardinals farm director Jeff Luhnow to be the team's general manager during the 2011-2012 off-season.
 The Astros would make the playoffs again in 2015 and finally win their first World Series in franchise history in 2017.
-However, Luhnow practices and ethnics were called into question almost immediately after winning the World Series.
+However, Luhnow's practices and ethics were called into question almost immediately after winning the World Series.
 In 2018, Luhnow came under fire when he traded for Roberto Osuna, who was serving a suspension for 75 games for domestic assault.
 During the 2018 post-season, another controversial incident popped up, as an Astros' intern named Kyle McLaughlin was found taking cell phone video of the Indians' dugout during the Astros' and Indians' ALDS matchup.
 In regards to Osuna, Luhnow's assistant, Brandon Taubman, made inappropriate and sexist remarks to female reporters after the Astros clinched the 2019 pennant.
 Things came to a head on January 13, 2020, when Luhnow and A. J. Hinch (Houston's on field manager) were suspended for the entire 2020 season by MLB's commissioner Rob Manfred for failing to prevent the Astros from cheating by electronically stealing signs during the 2017 and 2018 seasons.
 Manfred harshly criticized the culture of the Astros' baseball operations department, saying that its emphasis on "results over other considerations" fostered an environment that made it possible for the sign stealing to continue for as long as it did.
+With a new manager in Dusty Baker and general manager in James Click, the Astros would reach the American League Championship Series in 2020, 2021, and 2022 (continuing the run of the previous three seasons to become the first American League team to reach the ALCS six years in a row), reaching the World Series twice and winning it all in 2022.
+After winning a postseason only three times while in the National League (1962-2012), they won a postseason series fourteen times from 2015 to 2022, four more postseason wins than the next closest team, the Los Angeles Dodgers, during this stretch.